 The second major event is the Christening.
 The Christening is the traditional ceremony in which the ship’s sponsor breaks a bottle of sparkling wine on the bow of the ship and formally names the ship by saying ‘I christen thee COLORADO!.
 May God bless her and all who sail in her.”.
-COLORADO’s Christening was held on December 3, 2016.
+See more about COLORADO’s Christening which was held on December 3, 2016.

 After launching and christening USS COLORADO will spend several months pier side completing installation and testing of equipment.
 The final phase of construction is the at-sea trials termed the Alpha and Bravo Sea Trials during which COLORADO will first submerge and conduct numerous tests to prove she is ready for delivery to the Navy.

 - Final at sea testing

 - Completion of system and component testing

 Once the sea trials are completed the COLORADO will be delivered to the Navy.

 The final and most widely attended event is the Commissioning.
 For a naval vessel Commissioning is the act or ceremony of placing a warship in active duty with its country’s military forces with the words “Man this ship and bring her to life”.
 The shipyard will deliver COLORADO several weeks before the commissioning at the end of sea trials and all other construction testing.
 The Commissioning is currently anticipated to take place in late summer 2017.